artisin/teFlow/README.md

 ### Options || Type: `obj`
 + `_args` or `_initArgs` || Type:`obj` Default: `null`
-    * Sets the inital arguments which will be passed to the first fn call.
+    * Sets the initial arguments which will be passed to the first fn call.
 + `_this` || Type: `obj` Default: `null`
     * Sets the value of `this` that will be applied to your fns otherwise the fn will be applied with null ex:`fn.apply(null, [args])`
 + `_objApply` || Type:`boolean` Default: `true`
     * Allows you to just return an `object` whose values will then be mapped and passed onto the next function instead of having to return the `arguments` obj to pass said arguments.
-+ `_flow` || Type:`boolean` Default: `false`
++ `_flow` || Type:`boolean` Default:`false`
-    * An intresting option.
-Bascially, with this option turned on every fn return is pushed into your argument stream or queue or whatever you want to call it.
+    * An interesting option.
+Basically, with this option turned on every fn return is pushed into your argument stream or queue or whatever you want to call it.
+    * `_flatten` || Type:`boolean` Default:`false`
+      - Flattens any sub arrays in stream.
 + Control
     * `_start`
+      - Arguments before applied to function.
     * `_end`
+      - Arguments after applied to function.
     * `_res`
-    * `_flatten`
+      - The value that is returned from function.

 #### Setting The Options
 Options are passed as an `object` as the first argument to `teFlow`.